JohnnyTeutonic/tinyllama.cpp/README.md

 # Navigate back to the project root or ensure paths are correct
 # Run the server, pointing it to your model data directory
 ./build/tinyllama_server ./data

-# Example if executable is directly in build:
-# ./build/tinyllama_server ./data

 # Example on Windows Release build:
 # ./build/Release/tinyllama_server.exe ./data